-- 1. Click the Logout Conditions button in the toolbar. - 2.
-Click in the left pane (or click the drop-down arrow to the right of and select Manual).
+- 1. Click the Logout Conditions button in the toolbar. - Click in the Logout Conditions pane.A new logout condition is added. - 3.
+In the Properties pane, construct a regular expression (regex) to identify a logout for this logout condition.

-- 3. In the right pane specify the name of the new condition.
-(Notice that the name in the left column is simultaneously updated with your changes.) - 4.
-Select which type of logout condition you want to use and complete the information required for that type.
-In order of recommended priority, the options are:

-Option Description Regex With this option, you will construct a regular expression (regex).
 A regular expression is a pattern that describes a set of strings.
 Regular expressions are constructed much like mathematical expressions by using various operators to combine smaller expressions.
 Only users with a working knowledge of regular expressions should use this feature.

 The regex must reflect the difference between a) the response to a logged-in user's request to access a protected page, and b) the response to the same request from the user, while not logged in, to access the same protected page.
-The general steps to construct the regex are as follows: a.
+The general steps to construct the regex are as follows:

+- a.
 Start the Web Proxy tool to record web traffic.
-See the Help for that tool or the Tools Guide for Fortify WebInspect Products. b.
-Log in to the target site legitimately and copy the URL of a protected page. c.
-Log out and use the copied URL to try to access the protected page without logging in. d.
-Compare the responses and identify a unique aspect of the response to the attempt to access the protected page without logging in. e.
-Open the Regular Expression Editor.
-From the Fortify WebInspect or Fortify WebInspect Enterprise menu, select Tools &gt; Regular Expression Editor.
-See the Help for that tool or the Tools Guide for Fortify WebInspect Products. f.
-Construct a regex that reflects the unique aspect of the response to the attempt to access the protected page without logging in. g.
-Copy the regex into the Regex field of the Logout Condition Editor.
-Object After you select this option, click Click to choose an object , navigate to a page where the user is logged out and can log back in, and move your mouse over objects on the page until you find one that does not appear on any other page and that indicates that the user is logged out.
-As you mouse over objects, each one is highlighted in green until you select one or press Esc to stop the selection process.
-Once you select an object, if you click Highlight the Logout Condition Editor is hidden temporarily and the selected object is highlighted by a rapidly flashing red outline.
+See the Help for that tool or the Micro Focus Fortify WebInspect Tools Guide. - b.
+Log in to the target site legitimately and copy the URL of a protected page.

+- c.
+Log out and use the copied URL to try to access the protected page without logging in. - d.
+Compare the responses and identify a unique aspect of the response to the attempt to access the protected page without logging in. - e.
+Open the Regular Expression Editor tool.
+See the Help for that tool or the Micro Focus Fortify WebInspect Tools Guide. - f.
+Construct a regex that reflects the unique aspect of the response to the attempt to access the protected page without logging in. - g.
+Copy the regex into the Regex field in the Logout Conditions Editor. - 4.
+Click OK to save the logout condition and close the Logout Conditions Editor.
-Option Description URL When you select this option, the currently displayed web page is automatically used as the default value.
-You can specify a static URL to which the target site redirects users when it logs them out.
-Do not specify the target site's general login page.

-Detecting Logout Condition

-In the Logout Condition Editor, if you click the drop-down arrow to the right of +, and if the Automatic option is available and you select it, the Logout Condition Editor closes and the Web Macro Recorder attempts to automatically detect a logout condition.